home-assistant/hadashboard/README.md

 $ sudo pip3 install --upgrade requests
 ```

+# Configuring haPush (all installation methods)

-When you have all the prereqs in place, edit the hapush.cfg file to reflect your environment:
+When you have all the prereqs in place, copy the hapush.cfg.example file to hapush.cfg then edit it to reflect your environment:

 ```
 ha_url = "http://192.168.1.10:8123"